-Gabriele Maxia is co-founder and Senior Partner of the law and tax firm "Studio Legale e Tributario AMP - Albanese Maxia & Partners", acting as coordinator of the Litigation department.
+Gabriele Maxia is co-founder and Naming Partner of the law and tax firm "Studio Legale e Tributario AMP - Albanese Maxia & Partners", acting as coordinator of the Litigation department.

 He is a civil lawyer, already the owner of the law firm named "Studio Legale Maxia" in Rome.
 His professional activities have always been characterized by extreme confidentiality, dedicating himself to the care of important interests and business on behalf of leading clients in the field of finance and international investments.